wheredidgogogo/nameparser/README.md

 ## Laravel

 ### Add Provider
-In your `config/app.php` add the following `Wheredidgogogo\Nameparser\NameparserServiceProvider::class,` to the providers array:
+In your `config/app.php` add the following:

 ```php
 'providers' => [
     ...